IgorGarlej/IgorGarlej/README.md

 ## 👨‍💻 About Me

-I'm a finance professional with a strong foundation in **data analytics**, currently transitioning into **data science**.
+I'm a finance professional with a strong foundation in **data analytics**, currently transitioning into **data analytics/science**.
 With a Master's in Finance & Accounting and experience as an FP&A Analyst, I bring a unique blend of business acumen and technical skills to solve real-world problems using data.

 I have almost (finishing in June 2025) completed postgraduate studies in **Python Development** and I am actively building projects in **data analysis**, **machine learning** and **web development**.